RunestoneInteractive/RunestoneServer/docker/README.rst

 Operation
 ---------
 The containerized application is configured to automatically start as soon as Docker / the Docker Desktop is started.
-Therefore, on OS X or Windows (when using WSL2): after a reboot or after manually shutting down the Docker Desktop, remember to start the Docker Desktop application.
+Therefore, on OS X or Windows (when using WSL2): after a reboot or after manually shutting down the Docker Desktop, **remember to start the Docker Desktop application**.

 Other Tips & Tricks